 The romance develops nicely.
 Graham is so completely gone over Amelia at a certain point, it’s very sweet.
 Their relationship is the quiet, supportive complimentary kind I appreciate — especially in a historical novel.

 I felt the pacing of this book didn’t match my expectation.
 While it held my interest and continued to develop, I read it at an unusually slow pace.
 It could have totally been my reading mood, though, which made me like this one less.
 I also didn’t care for the resolution of a key part of the story conflict — I wanted a slightly more hopeful conclusion to one of the story threads.

-Thank you to Thomas Nelson publishers and BookLookBloggers.com for the complimentary review ecopy in exchange for my honest review.
+Thank you to the publisher and Netgalley for the review copy.
+This is my honest review.